shiwaforce/poco/README.rst

 ``Project stopped``

-Start the Docker example voting app in default mode:
+Start the Docker example voting app in default plan:

 ``$ project-compose start example-voting-app default``

 Visit http://localhost:5000 to see the application's main page.

-The application was started in default mode, so the examplevotingapp_worker container runs .Net in the worker node.
+The application was started in default plan, so the examplevotingapp_worker container runs .Net in the worker node.

 Stop the example voting app: